What Is a Subluxation? Causes, Symptoms & Treatment

 Some chiropractors like to separate subluxation by the level of dislocation present between the joints.
 In this case, some types of subluxation include a V-shape widening, moderate subluxation, advanced subluxation, and finally ending up in a dislocation.

-- Anterior Subluxation (forward) – This type is the most common, it is localized and purely ligamentous, the bone is not involved.
+- Anterior Subluxation (forward) – This type is the most common, it is localized and purely ligamentous, and the bone is not involved.

 - Posterior Subluxation (backward) – This type of subluxation is very rare, and it is often the result of an injury or trauma.